careerbuilder/CandidateDataServicesDocumentation/StatusAPI.md

   - requisition_id
   - status_level

-This assumes that we are:
-  - Combining step and status for TEE
-  - Only storing 1 translation (TSR has translations for each status value)

 **Bullhorn:** Three possible status entries – candidate, jobsubmission, and placement.
 It looks like placement can replace jobsubmission status, so that we could just have one status for a job requisition.
   - Candidate->Status
   - Candidate->JobSubmission(s)->JobOrder and Status